Swiss-Polar-Institute/project-application/README.md

 Here a few screenshots to see the look and feel:

+## List of funding instruments
 <table><tr><td>
 <img src="documentation/screenshots/010-funding_instruments.png">
 </td></tr></table>

+## List of template questions
 <table><tr><td>
 <img src="documentation/screenshots/015-template_questions.png">
 </td></tr></table>

+## Creating a call for proposals

+Used by the admin of the Swiss Polar Institute to create the call

 <table><tr><td>
 <img src="documentation/screenshots/017-create_call.png">
 </td></tr></table>

+## Proposal main form

+Filled in by the researchers to apply for grants

 <table><tr><td>
 <img src="documentation/screenshots/020-proposal_main_form.png">